-Appendix I: Financia al Accountability I-3: Payme nt (6 of 7) • of Payments.
-Section $1903(a)(1)$ provides that Federal matching funds are only available for y states for services under the approved waiver.
-Select one: Providers receiv re and retain 100 percent of the amount claimed to CMS for waiver services.
-Providers are po nid by a managed care entity (or entities) that is paid a monthly capitated payment.
+Describe the recoupment process: Appendix I: Financial Accountability I-3: Payment (6 of 7) f.
+Provider Retention of Payments.
+Section 1903(a)(1) provides that Federal matching funds are only available for expenditures made by states for services under the approved waiver.
+Select one: Providers receive and retain 100 percent of the amount claimed to CMS for waiver services.
+Appendix I: Financial Accountability I-3: Payment (6 of 7) f.
+Provider Retention of Payments.
+Section 1903(a)(1) provides that Federal matching funds are only available for expenditures made by states for services under the approved waiver.
+Select one: Specify whether the monthly capitated payment to managed care entities is reduced or returned in part to the state.
+1-3: Payment (7 of 7) g.
+Additional Payment Arrangements i.
+Voluntary Reassignment of Payments to a Governmental Agency.
+Select one: I-3: Payment (6 of 7) f.
+Provider Retention of Payments.
+Section 1903(a)(1) provides that Federal matching funds are only available for expenditures made by states for services under the approved waiver.
+Select one: Providers receive and retain 100 percent of the amount claimed to CMS for waiver services.
+Providers are paid by a managed care entity (or entities) that is paid a monthly capitated payment.
 Specify whether the monthly capitated payment to managed care entities is reduced or returned in part to the state.
-1.4 1.77.
-Appendix I: Financia u Accountabutiv g.
+Dendix I: Financial Accountability I-3: Payment (7 of 7) g.
 Additional Payment Arrangements i.
 Voluntary Reassignment of Payments to a Governmental Agency.
-Select one:

-No. The state does not provide that providers may voluntarily reassign their right to direct payments to a governmental agency.
+Select one: No. The state does not provide that providers may voluntarily reassign their right to direct payments to a governmental agency.
 Yes.
 Providers may voluntarily reassign their right to direct payments to a governmental agency as provided in 42 CFR §447.10(e).
 Specify the governmental agency (or agencies) to which reassignment may be made.